 Its 5.5kg (12lb) flywheel is precision balanced and uses a V belt drive which helps reduce the sound which a chain drive would create and give the elliptical a smoother feel when in use.

-It features a digital monitor with a large screen which displays all the information you would expect including distance travelled, calories, time, speed, and heart rate monitoring data.
+It features a digital monitor with a large screen that displays all the information you would expect including distance traveled, calories, time, speed, and heart rate monitoring data.

 As with most ellipticals, it features built-in pulse rate grips so you can keep a close eye on your heart rate and even do some heart rate training if you want.